-A town with a sacred camphor tree and futuristic library
+A town with sacred camphor trees and a new-style library

-Despite its relative obscurity, Takeo is a city filled with sites to explore and things to see.
+Takeo is a city filled with sites to explore and things to see and experience.

-From a sacred 3,000-year-old tree to a library that was renovated in partnership with Starbucks and Japanese bookstore chain Tsutaya, Takeo offers a great deal for tourists looking to get off the beaten path.
+From a sacred 3,000-year-old tree to a library that was renovated in partnership with Starbucks and Japanese bookstore chain Tsutaya, and Takeo City Hall, Takeo offers a great deal for tourists looking to get off the beaten path.

 How to Get There